na-na-hi/renget/archive/smgenskins.md

    - Vanquisher / Deliverer Nemesis Special Emote will hold her sword forward, while a ray of light shines over her.

  - Nike
-   - Fallen Angel Nike has a unqiue Passive indicator, where, instead of a halo, it shows 3 flames on the front of each players head.
+   - Fallen Angel Nike has a unqiue Passive indicator where, instead of a halo, it shows 3 flames on the front of each players head.
    - Star-Spangled Nike Special Emote allows her to hover around using her wings.
 This can still be used while Ulted.

  - Nox
-   - Depths of Atlantis Nox Special Emote makes the Jellyfish that are usually on her staff, orbit her instead.
+   - Depths of Atlantis Nox Special Emote makes the Jellyfish that are usually on her staff orbit her instead, that persists until she takes an action.
    - Dragon Preistess Nox Special Emote spawns a small dragon to her side, that persists until she takes an action.
    - Electric Dream Nox is part of the Disco skinline, and so her Special Emote has her create a small dancefloor around herself with some electronic music playing.
+You can repeat this Special Emote while active to change the music playing.
 Additionally, her hips are completely exposed.

  - Nu Wa
    - Old Wa uses Nu Wa's pre-remodel skeleton and animations.
 Additionally, after Ulting, she will shift into her serpentine forme and use those animations for the remainder of the match until killed, much like how her old Passive used to temporarily work.